cheneyfeng3/snakemake-web-api/CLI_COMMANDS.md

 ```

 This command:
-- Walks through the `snakemake-wrappers` directory
+- Walks through the `snakemake-wrappers` directory.
-- Extracts metadata from `meta.yaml` files
+- Extracts metadata from `meta.yaml` files.
-- Generates demo calls for each wrapper
+- Generates demo calls for each wrapper.
-- Caches the data to `~/.swa/cache/` directory
+- Caches the data to `~/.swa/cache/wrappers/` and `~/.swa/cache/workflows/` directories.
-- This cache is used by the REST server to provide wrapper information quickly
+- This cache is used by the REST server to provide information quickly without re-parsing Snakefiles.

 ### `swa rest`